jonerrr/bus-map/README.md

 # Realtime NYCT Bus Map

-This data mainly comes from the <https://trainstat.us> API
+This data comes from the <https://trainstat.us> API

 **Website is currently offline, will be back up soon**